anajuliarauber/anajuliarauber/README.md

 ### Hi there 👋

+- 🔥 Student of Web Development Full-Stack at Let's Code
+- ⚡ Technologies: HTML, CSS, Javascript
-- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT, REACT JS
+- 👨‍💻 I’m currently learning Typescript and React-JS
-- 📫 How to reach me: anajuliarauber@hotmail.com
+- 💬 How to reach me: anajuliarauber@hotmail.com